 The minute pirate bug can also be a great beneficial insect to convince to stay in your garden.
 These will help keep your leafhopper pest population down while still killing off your Mexican beetle pests.

-Spined soldier bugs are also great beneficial insects, and they too love to eat Mexican bean beetles, from the eggs all the way through the adult stage.
+Spined soldier bugs are also great beneficial insects, and they too love to eat all sorts of pests, from the egg clusters all the way through the adult stage.
 They can also help you out with your potato bug or cutworm infestations.

 Keep your beds clear of plant debris from the fall throughout the winter.
 Debris, fallen leaves, and the like make an excellent shelter for overwintering bean beetles.
 By keeping the area clear, you don’t have long-term unwanted guests.